comrumino/cpp-coursework/notes.md

 * if the comment and code disagree, both are most likely wrong

 ## Design Philosophy
+* encapsulation, coupling, cohesion, shared data, and synchronization (starting, waiting, and in-background)
 * easy to use right, hard to use wrong
 * procedural paradigm, algorithms are required to solve our problem (provide a function values to provide answer)
 * data-driven paradigm, the relationships between data and its abstractions is often more important than algorithms
-* functional paradigm, composition of functions without state and mutable data are independent of execution order---so, the functions can be executed in parrallel...
+* functional paradigm, composition of functions without state and mutable data are independent of execution order---so, the functions can be executed in parallel...
 * logical programs, logical expressions or statements to encapsulate the data and functions
 * object-based paradigm, organization is based on interactions of objects so that ultimately a solution can be found
-* object-orientatd paradigm, adds inheritcance to polymorphism to object-based paradigm
+* object-orientated paradigm, adds inheritance to polymorphism to object-based paradigm
-* a function is where logically separate copmutation starts---best point to think about correct code and catch errors
+* a function is where logically separate computation starts---best point to think about correct code and catch errors
 * is it easy to know when a boundary condition is violated

 ## Type Conversion